LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/BlackMythWukongWithNewUE5Technology/BlackMythWukongWithNewUE5Technology.md

 - Unreal engine 5 Niagara particle system
 - Unreal Engine 5 Nanite Virtualized Geometry Technology
 - Unreal Engine 5 Lumen Global Illumination and Reflections
-- Nvidia RTX40 AI DLSS technology
+- Nvidia RTX40 Deep Learning Super Sampling technology

 We will summarize the key features of these new technology and compare with Black Myth: Wukong's game picture to explain the advantage of these technology compare with the old solution and how these technology are applied in the game.